KyleKing/mdformat-mkdocs/README.md

 > *Warning*
 >
 > This is an initial proof of concept.
 Non-list items nested within a list are not properly handled (i.e. nested code blocks, quotes, etc.).
-Please [open an issue](https://github.com/KyleKing/mdformat-mkdocs/issues/new) and share examples that aren't properly supported!
+Please [open an issue](https://github.com/KyleKing/mdformat-mkdocs/issues/new) and share examples of any code that isn't properly formatted!

 ## Usage

 Add this package wherever you use `mdformat` and the plugin will be auto-recognized.
 No additional configuration necessary.
 See [additional information on `mdformat` plugins here](https://mdformat.readthedocs.io/en/stable/users/plugins.html)

+Tip: this package has a pip extra, `recommended`, of plugins that work well with mkdocs:

+- mdformat-admon
+- mdformat-beautysh
+- mdformat-black
+- mdformat-config
+- mdformat-frontmatter
+- mdformat-gfm
+- mdformat-tables
+- mdformat-toc
+- mdformat-web

 ### Pre-commit